-By now you’ve learned that when it comes to dental services, only dental work that related to a traumatic injury during hospitalization will be covered under original Medicare.
+By now you’ve learned that when it comes to dental services, only dental work that relates to a traumatic injury resulting in hospitalization will be covered under Original Medicare.
 But what kind of dental work is covered by Medicare Advantage?
 While each Medicare Advantage plan is different, many plans offer coverage for the following services:

 Medicare Advantage dental benefits are not standardized, so it is important to thoroughly review the summary of benefits for your plan to know exactly which procedures are covered, your maximum dental allowance, how many services are covered in a plan year, and more.